“Game Seven of the Stanley Cup Final.”

 Few words bring chills to the spines of sports fans as much as these seven.
-As the Vancouver Canucks and Boston Bruins prepare to do battle for Lord Stanley’s hallowed chalice on Wednesday evening at Rogers Arena, here is a brief look at the history of Game Seven.
+As the St. Louis Blues and Boston Bruins prepare to do battle for Lord Stanley’s hallowed chalice on Wednesday evening at TD Garden, here is a brief look at the history of Game Seven.

 The National Hockey League adopted a best-of-seven format for the first time in the 1939 Stanley Cup Playoffs.
-The 2011 finals will be only the 16th to go the distance in the 72 series since the format was introduced.
+The 2019 finals will be only the 17th to go the distance in the 79 final series since the format was introduced.

 - 1942: The Toronto Maple Leafs beat the Detroit Red Wings in seven games